v0ss3n/jekyll/_posts/fablab/2019-10-08-lasercutting.md

 --- | --- | --- | ---
 Cut | 10-100 | 1-400 | You can set the power below 10 in the software, but there is no output Engrave | 10-100 | 1-500 | If you want to engrave paths, use cut but set the speed high and/or power low

+## Lightburn
+As of the end of 2020, Henk has upgraded the laser's board.
+We now use [Lightburn](https://lightburnsoftware.com/) as software to send files to the lasercutter.
+You can also directly control the laser from the computer which is pretty neat, and there are many more formats you can import into the program (previously only R13/R14 version DXF worked and SVG for engraving).

 ## Materials
 - No pvc based material (toxic)